Leo Schamroth

-Leo Schamroth FRSSAf (2 June 1924 in Belgium – 24 May 1988 in Johannesburg) was a South African cardiologist remembered for his work in electrocardiography and for describing Schamroth's window test.
+Leo Schamroth FRSSAf (2 June 1924 – 24 May 1988) was a South African cardiologist remembered for his work in electrocardiography and for describing Schamroth's window test.

 Biography

 Schamroth was born in Belgium and emigrated to South Africa in infancy.
 He graduated from the University of the Witwatersrand Medical School (WitsMed) in 1948.
 He went to Britain for post-graduate studies and returned to South Africa to complete his registrarship at Johannesburg General Hospital.
 He joined the university staff based at the Baragwanath Hospital in 1956 as a specialist physician.
 In 1965 he was awarded a Doctorate of Medicine and in 1970 a Doctorate in Science.
 He became Professor of Medicine at WitsMed and chief physician at Baragwanath Hospital in 1972.
 Baragwanath Hospital is the largest in the southern hemisphere and claimed to be the third largest in the world.
 He held those positions until his retirement on 31 October 1987 owing to ill health.
 He continued to write, teach and lecture as Professor of Medicine at WitsMed and abroad.